pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 print(f"Filling percentage: {filling_percentage:.6f} %") # markdown-exec: hide
 ```

 We have constructed a probability distribution over a small subspace of bitstrings, leveraging a `csr_matrix` for efficient storage and computation.
 Now, we apply `MTHREE` to mitigate errors in the probability distribution.
 Within `MTHREE`, sparsity can be further improved by incorporating the Hamming distance approach.
 This method considers only the noise matrix elements corresponding to quantum states within a specified Hamming distance of the correct state.
-This feature can be activated by setting the `hamming_dist` option.
+This feature can be used by setting the `hamming_dist` option.

 ```python exec="on" source="material-block" session="m3" result="json"
 from scipy.stats import wasserstein_distance